How to Grow Mint Plants: The Complete Guide

 Print Friendly and PDF

 Mint practically grows itself!
-Not only does mint add flavor to foods and tea, but it’s also useful for health remedies such as aiding digestion.
-All you need to do is confine this herb to keep it from spreading.
-See tips on planting, growing, controlling, and harvesting the pervasive herb mint.
+This herb adds flavor to foods and tea and is also useful for aiding digestion.
+All you need to do is confine mint to keep it from spreading.
+See tips on planting, growing, controlling, and harvesting mint.

 About Mint